danniel018/school_app/README.md

 # school app :computer:

-<p>with this project that I'm developing I want to expose my skills and knowledge as a Backend developer while keep learning and improving</p>
+<p>with this project I want to expose my skills and knowledge as a Backend developer while keep learning and improving</p>
 <p>This is an app to expose backend features with basic frontend implementation. has two main modules, one independent for teachers and the other for parents (currently developing Teachers's)</p>
 <p>
 <h4>stack</h4>